TL;DR

 - Best for: Individuals who may have had medical issues more than five years ago, or who simply prefer the certainty of knowing precisely where they stand.

-An expert PMI broker like WeCovr can talk you through these options and help you decide which underwriting method is the best fit for your personal circumstances.
+A PMI specialist at WeCovr or one of our broker partners can talk you through these options and help you decide which underwriting method is the suitable fit for your personal circumstances.

 Tailoring Your PMI Policy to Keep Costs Affordable